Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 One important architectural note: the embedding model used to index the codebase is separate from the generative model used to produce completions.
 Cursor uses a lightweight, fast embedding model for indexing (optimized for latency and throughput over millions of chunks) and a larger, slower generative model for the actual completion.
 When building a similar system, these two components have independent optimization concerns — do not assume the same model serves both roles.

-GitHub Copilot's approach
+GitHub Copilot's context window and retrieval approach

 GitHub Copilot's context construction is less publicly documented but follows a similar pattern.
 For inline completion, it uses the current file content around the cursor (the prefix and suffix of the current file) plus a Jaccard similarity heuristic to find other open tabs that share significant token overlap with the current file.
 The @workspace symbol in VS Code triggers a more thorough indexing-based search of the workspace, analogous to Cursor's @Codebase.